-Finally, we investigate also how migration elasticity and housing depreciation rate can affect the spatiotemporal adjustment processes.
+Finally, we also investigate how the migration elasticity and the housing depreciation rate can affect the spatiotemporal adjustment processes.
 Not surprisingly, when migration elasticity is larger, a regional shock tends to induce more population reallocation, and the spill-over effects are stronger, especially for the nearby states.
-We find also that when housing depreciation rate is low, housing stocks adjust slowly to changes in local housing demand and supply conditions, which slows down the migration flows (Glaeser and Gyourko (2005)).
+We find also that when the housing depreciation rate is low, housing stocks adjust slowly to changes in local housing demand and supply conditions, which slows down the migration flows (Glaeser and Gyourko (2005)).